teris-io/kite/README.md

 [![Code Coverage](https://img.shields.io/codecov/c/github/teris-io/rpc.svg)](https://codecov.io/gh/teris-io/rpc)

-# rpc: an (opinionated) library for service based RPC and public APIs in Java
+# rpc - service-based RPC and public APIs in Java

 The `rpc` library aims to simplify the definition and implementation of public APIs and their use for RPC.
 It draws a clear cut between the invocation, serialization and transport